lexlexlexdev/lexlexlex-pi-extensions/README.md

 ## Notes

 - `permission-gates` is a guardrail against accidents, not a sandbox.
-- `permission-gates` overrides the built-in `bash` tool to carry an optional agent-supplied `explanation` (displayed in gate prompts and tool cards).
+- `permission-gates` overrides the built-in `bash` tool to carry a required agent-supplied `explanation` (shown in gate prompts and tool cards).
+Risky commands without it are rejected with a retry hint — but only while gates owns the bash schema; if another package stripped the field, commands pass unblocked (no deadlock).
+Gates re-asserts ownership on session start and before each turn.
-  It is advisory only — commands are never blocked for omitting it.
-Tool registration is last-write-wins across extensions; gates re-asserts bash ownership on session start and before each turn so other bash-overriding packages can't permanently drop the field.